 Ready to tick that that once in a lifetime Kimberley expedition cruise off your bucket list but unsure about the best time of year to experience Australia’s wilderness coast?
 Our guide outlines each of the Kimberley’s three distinct seasons to help you choose the time of year that is right for you.

-As a starting point, cruises on the Kimberley Coast only operate between mid April and October each year, so you can put a line through October to March straight away as its simply too hot, humid and wet, not to mention the added danger of the cyclone season.
+As a starting point, cruises on the Kimberley Coast only operate between mid March and October each year, so you can put a line through October to February straight away as its simply too hot, humid and wet, not to mention the added danger of the cyclone season.

 The Kimberley’s three seasons:

-Waterfall Season (April & May)
+Waterfall Season (March to May)

 One of the main drawcards of the Kimberley Coast is its iconic waterfalls - including the towering 80-metre King George and four-tiered Mitchell Falls.
 Most of the coast’s falls are fed by the Kimberley’s drenching wet season rains, so the earlier in the season you go the more spectacular the falls are.
 The landscape will also be covered in a brilliant green hue, as vegetation regenerates thanks to the downpour.
 It’s not uncommon for the occasional grey and rainy day during this period, and it can still be quite humid, which can make walks ashore a bit more taxing.
 In our view seeing (and hearing) the full force of the falls more than makes up for the extra humidity and an occasional wet day.